-- what to do if the matter is not resolved through informal discussion.
+What to do if the matter is not resolved through informal discussion.

 In any situation where a parent or other complainant feels that the complaint they have made has not been sufficiently well dealt with, or that their concern is of such a serious nature that an informal response is insufficient, then they should request that the process move to a formal investigation.
-In order to do this they should put their concerns into a written form (email is acceptable), submit that to the Head of Centre (or nominated trustee in the case of complaints concerning the Head of Centre) and make an appointment to discuss it formally with the Head of Centre (or nominated trustee).
-Appendix A provides a template for Stage 2 complaints, although other written forms of complaint are also acceptable.
+In order to do this they should put their concerns into a written form (email is acceptable), submit that to the Centre Coordinator (or nominated trustee in the case of complaints concerning the Centre Coordinator) and make an appointment to discuss it formally with the Centre Coordinator (or nominated trustee).
+Appendix A provides a template for Stage 2 complaints, although other written forms of complaint are acceptable.

-The Head of Centre (or nominated trustee) must then acknowledge receipt of the complaint within three working days of receipt.
-The Head of Centre will supply the complainant with details of the complaints procedure and will then carry out an investigation regarding the complaint.
+The Centre Coordinator (or nominated trustee) must then acknowledge receipt of the complaint within three working days.
+The Centre Coordinator will supply the complainant with details of the complaints procedure and will then carry out an investigation regarding the complaint.
 This may involve interviewing staff or students, examining internet records, checking students' work or any other activity pertinent to the complaint.

-The Head of Centre must complete this process within thirty working days of receipt of the formal complaint - unless the nature of the complaint requires investigations of exceptional length and detail.
-S/he must make coherent records of their investigation and share these with the complainant at the conclusion of the investigation.
+The Centre Coordinator must complete this process within thirty working days of receipt of the formal complaint.
+S/he must make coherent records of the investigation and share these with the complainant at the conclusion of the investigation.

-The Head of Centre will then share details of their findings in the meeting with the complainant, which should take place within 5 working days of the completion of the investigation.
-The Head of Centre will explain whether they consider the complaint to be wholly or partially legitimate or unsubstantiated and explain, if appropriate, how either practice or policy will be amended to ensure best practice in the future.
+The Centre Coordinator will then share details of their findings in the meeting with the complainant, which should take place within five working days of the completion of the investigation.
+The Centre Coordinator will explain whether they consider the complaint to be wholly or partially legitimate or unsubstantiated and explain, if appropriate, how either practice or policy will be amended to ensure best practice in the future.

-If the complaint concerns the practice of the Head of Centre, then the written (again email is acceptable) details should be submitted to the nominated trustee for complaints (contact details available on the website) who is charged with managing such complaints at the formal stage.
-S/he will then contact the complainant and investigate the complaint in the same manner as that described above when the Head of Centre investigates a complaint.
+If the complaint concerns the practice of the Centre Coordinator, then the written (again email is acceptable) details should be submitted to the nominated trustee for complaints (contact details available on the website) who is charged with managing such complaints at the formal stage.
+S/he will then contact the complainant and investigate the complaint in the same manner as that described above when the Centre Coordinator investigates a complaint.
 Again the investigation process should be completed within thirty working days and the nominated trustee will meet with the complainant to explain the outcomes of the investigation.

-Stage 3 - panel hearing
+Stage 3 - Panel Hearing

-If, following the meeting with the 'investigator', the complainant feels that the complaint has either been not properly investigated or that the response to the complaint is unacceptable, then s/he should submit a further complaint to the Chair of Trustees (or nominated trustee, should the Chair be part of the complaint) requesting further investigation.
+If, following the meeting with the 'investigator', the complainant feels that the complaint has either been not properly investigated or that the response to the complaint is unacceptable, then s/he should submit a further complaint to the chair of trustees requesting further investigation.
 Appendix B of this policy provides a template for this type of complaint.
 This will lead to a panel hearing.

-This complaint must be made in writing (as stated previously email is acceptable), stating the nature of the complaint, how the centre has handled it thus far, and whether the complaint at this point concerns:
+This complaint must be made in writing (as stated previously email is acceptable), stating the nature of the complaint, how the Centre has handled it thus far, and whether the complaint at this point concerns: